The Sum of All Fears: Jerusalem background

 The Vatican-like solution for Jerusalem, which was implemented in the book, is ultimately derived from the 1947 United Nations Partition Plan for Palestine, which indeed provided for making Jerusalem such a "Corpus separatum" (Latin for "separated body").
 The course which the 1948 Palestine war took prevented implementation of this plan.
 In later years, various peace plans and diplomatic initiatives sought to revive the idea, but in reality it has never come close to implementation.
 The plan is known for being popular outside the Middle East, but unpopular among the actual residents of Jerusalem, who would prefer that their "side" should rule entirely rather than submit to a neutral administration.

 Rainbow Six reference

 A database file with certain limited details about John Clark is included as background information within the first Rainbow Six game, and moreover, the same database entry is also found in many of the sequels.
 That entry mentions in passing that "the Denver, Colorado atomic detonation [occurred] in 1989".
-That information might not be canonical, since the book is set after both the fall of the Berlin Wall (November 9, 1989) and possibly the First Persian Gulf War (January–February 1991).
+That information might not be canonical, since the book is set after both the fall of the Berlin Wall (November 9, 1989) and the First Persian Gulf War (January–February 1991).
 If it is canonical, though, this means that the book is not set in the same year it was published.
 A second inference is that 1989 was likely the year in which President Fowler's administration ended.